Chapter 0:

 “Welcome back home from work, honey.”
 Then they would wrap their arms around their partner's neck or be surprised by a feeling of warmth covering their own neck.
 Damn.
 I am overwhelmed by longing.
 What a pity, my parents don’t allow dating or marriage.

 So all I have is my family for better or worse.
-My family that forced me to work two and a half jobs since I was sixteen.
+My family that forced me to work three jobs since I was sixteen.
 If it were legal, I am sure I would have started earlier.
 I am the middle child with a prodigal older brother and brilliant younger sister.
 I don’t know how it was decided by my parents, but I work to support them fully.
-Maybe because I was hopeless in school with no friends.
+Maybe it wouldn’t be this way if I weren’t so hopeless in school, and with me naturally failing to get to know my peers and teachers.

 My parents told me that they have big expectations for me.
 Different from my siblings, but still present.
 They are special and get resources.
 It is my expectation to do everything to support them.
 I should be thankful just to have a place to live and two meals a day.
 Obviously.

-If I were alone, I could never pay for any place in this city with my level of education and no credit.
+I understand that if I were alone, I could never pay for any place in this city with my level of education and lack of credit.
 They knowingly remind me of this on the three days of the week I sleep at home.
 My father even said that I could start cashing in my checks into a personal account in eight years once my sister finishes college.
 That spending money is something to look forward to.

 I try in desperation, but each time I close my eyes, there is the ever-present feeling that I am being observed by a dominant being unlike anything I’ve ever experienced.

 Nope!
-I stare out into the dark blue and void around me instead for what feels like a whole day.
-At this point, the pressure isn’t going away, and my ears feel thunder in dull pain while my body is getting increasingly numb.
-Underneath, I figured I spotted what appeared to be an ocean floor.
+I stare out into the dark blue and void around me instead for what feels like a whole pointless day.
+At this rate, the pressure isn’t going away, and my ears feel thunder in dull pain while my body is getting increasingly numb.
+Underneath, I spotted what appeared to be an ocean floor.
 I’m saved.
 This dream should be finished.

 Then it moved.
 The indentation on the floor opened to reveal a ravine-wide mouth with the darkest black space inside.
-Its exterior has overly thick grey lips modeled like those of a fish.
+The mouth's exterior had thick, grey lips modeled like those of a fish.
 I’m resigned to my immobility, and I fully expect to be swallowed whole by what looks to be an ocean beast.

 As I pass, the mouth comes to life with a thundering clasp around my stomach, and it is squeezed with absolute force.
 Even in the dream, the pain is volatile.
 Then my full body was sucked in from the bottom like dust in a vacuum.
 The last image I saw before full-on darkness was the lip ceiling clasping closed so fully that it signaled that it could never be opened again.